freesinger/network-arch/Courses/TCP_Incast/Incast.md

 ### Abstract

-- TCP Throughput Collapse, also known as Incast, is a patho- logical behavior of TCP that results in gross under-utilization of link capacity in certain **many-to-one**（多对一通信） communication pat- terns.
+- TCP Throughput Collapse, also known as Incast, is a pathological behavior of TCP that results in gross under-utilization of link capacity in certain **many-to-one**（多对一通信） communication patterns.

 - ![TCP Incast](http://bradhedlund.s3.amazonaws.com/2011/tcp-incast/tcp-incast.png)

 - An analytical model:

   - Observed Incast symptoms